-Keystone Policy Center provided a summary of their BLI Stakeholder Engagement Report with data and feedback gathered from these BLI Stakeholder Engagement activities during the December 16, 2022 BLI Reconvening Meeting as well as a PDF copy of Keystone's report for CDE.
-Any questions about the BLI Stakeholder Engagement listening tour activities or report findings can be directed to Berrick Abramson (email@example.com).
+Keystone Policy Center developed the BLI Stakeholder Engagement Report with data and feedback gathered from these BLI Stakeholder Engagement activities during the December 16, 2022 BLI Reconvening Meeting.
 The meeting and report materials are below.

 BLI Convening Meetings for 2021-2022

-In collaboration with CDE School Finance and Operations Unit, the Office of Online and Blended Learning within the CDE Schools of Choice Unit facilitated initial stakeholder engagement with education leaders and other Colorado education stakeholders.
+In collaboration with CDE School Finance and Operations Unit, the Office of Online and Blended Learning within the CDE Schools of Choice Unit facilitated initial stakeholder engagement with education leaders and stakeholders in Colorado.
 The goal of these 2021-2022 convenings was to begin the BLI by inviting statewide district and school leaders to discuss research and best practices for online and blended learning.
-The agenda and presentation meeting materials for each BLI Convenings are below.
+The agenda and presentation meeting materials for each BLI Convening are below.

 Convening 1: November 30, 2021